Skip to content

 The Manila Orchidarium is a botanical haven housing a remarkable collection of orchids from various species and regions.
 As you wander through the Orchidarium’s lush gardens, you’ll be captivated by these exquisite blooms’ vibrant colours and intricate patterns.

-Take a leisurely stroll through the Orchidarium and Butterfly Pavilion, pausing to admire the serenity of the surroundings.
+Take a stroll through the Orchidarium and Butterfly Pavilion, pausing to admire the serenity of the surroundings.
 It’s an ideal spot for relaxation, meditation, or simply unwinding amidst the beauty of nature.

 Practical Tips